If configured, Elastic Stack will sign outgoing SAML messages.

 Adjust your realm configuration accordingly:

-+ <1> This configuration will ensure that only SAML Authentication Requests will be sent signed to the Identity Provider
+This configuration ensures that only SAML Authentication Requests will be sent signed to the Identity Provider.

 Following optional realm settings are supported:

 ForceAuthnattribute when requesting that the IdP authenticate the current user.
 If set to

 true, the IdP is required to verify the user’s identity, irrespective of any existing sessions they might have.
 Defaults to

 <SingleLogoutService>(if one exists in the IdP metadata file).
 Defaults to